garden-io/garden/docs/reference/commands.md

 **Update secrets in Garden Cloud**

 Update secrets in Garden Cloud.
 You can update the secrets by either specifying secret name or secret ID.

+By default, the secrets are updated by name instead of secret ID.

-When updating by name, the behavior is upsert (existing secrets are updated while missing secrets are created).
+When updating by name, only the existing secrets are updated by default.
+The missing ones are skipped and reported as errors at the end of the command execution.
+This behavior can be customized with the `--upsert` flag, so the missing secrets will be created.

-If you have multiple secrets with same name across different environments and users, specify the environment and user id using `--scope-to-env` and `--scope-to-user-id` flags.
+If you have multiple secrets with same name across different environments and users, specify the environment and the user id using `--scope-to-env` and `--scope-to-user-id` flags.
+Otherwise, the command will fail with an error.

-When you want to update the secrets by ID, use the `--update-by-id` flag.
+To update the secrets by their IDs, use the `--update-by-id` flag.
 To get the IDs of the secrets you want to update, run the `garden cloud secrets list` command.
+The `--upsert` flag has no effect if it's used along with the `--update-by-id` flag.

 Examples:
-    garden cloud secrets update MY_SECRET=foo MY_SECRET_2=bar # update two secret values with the given names. garden cloud secrets update MY_SECRET=foo MY_SECRET_2=bar --scope-to-env local --scope-to-user-id <user-id> # update two secret values with the given names for the environment local and specified user id. garden cloud secrets update <ID 1>=foo <ID 2>=bar --update-by-id # update two secret values with the given IDs.
+    garden cloud secrets update MY_SECRET=foo MY_SECRET_2=bar # update two secret values with the given names. garden cloud secrets update MY_SECRET=foo MY_SECRET_2=bar --upsert # update two secret values with the given names and create new ones if any are missing garden cloud secrets update MY_SECRET=foo MY_SECRET_2=bar --scope-to-env local --scope-to-user-id <user-id> # update two secret values with the given names for the environment local and specified user id. garden cloud secrets update <ID 1>=foo <ID 2>=bar --update-by-id # update two secret values with the given IDs.